 Do Medical Aids Cover Asthma Treatment

-Asthma is one of 25 chronic diseases that your medical aid by law is obliged to cover.
-This list of Prescribed Minimum Benefits (PMBs) was introduced by the Council for Medical Schemes to provide basic healthcare to everyone that needs it.
+Asthma treatment is one of 25 chronic disease conditions that your medical aid must cover.
+This list of Prescribed Minimum Benefits (PMBs) comes form the Council for Medical Schemes to provide basic healthcare to everyone that needs it.
 Medical aids have to cover in full the medical management of your asthma, including doctors’ consultations, diagnostic tests and medicine.

 Before you undergo any tests it’s important to read and understand your specific medical aid policy to see what conditions they have for PMB.

 It’s a lifelong lung disease where the inside walls of your airways narrow and become temporarily inflamed.
 This means less oxygen gets to the lungs making it harder to breathe.
 When different stimuli trigger asthma the airways constrict, the muscles around the bronchi contract and phlegm is increased.

 The disease can be mild, moderate, severe or very severe, where sometimes the patient must go to hospital.
 It’s often sporadic and seasonal but if properly controlled most people can live healthy lives.